GetScatter/ScatterApps/README.md

   "description":"",  // Short description of your application.
   "url":"",          // The URL to your application, or it's landing page.
   "hasimage":"1",    // Adding this specifies that you have added a logo to the /logos/ directory.
-  "subdomains":["*"] // Allows capturing subdomains under the same metas. '*' is a wildcard for all subdomains.
+  "subdomains":["*"],// Allows capturing subdomains under the same metas. '*' is a wildcard for all subdomains.
-}
+  "token":""         // Allows you to pin a token to this app, so that token displays can link to app meta data }
 ```